UrsKindler/Portfolio/README.md

 #### Generation of Skeletal Muscle Organoids from Human Pluripotent Stem Cells
 [Publication](https://bio-protocol.org/en/bpdetail?id=4984&type=0)

-Various protocols have been proven effective in the directed differentiation of mouse and human pluripotent stem cells into skeletal muscles and used to study myogenesis.
-Current 2D myogenic differentiation protocols can mimic muscle development and its alteration under pathological conditions such as muscular dystrophies.
-3D skeletal muscle differentiation approaches can, in addition, model the interaction between the various cell types within the developing organoid.
-Our protocol ensures the differentiation of human embryonic/induced pluripotent stem cells (hESC/hiPSC) into skeletal muscle organoids (SMO) via cells with paraxial mesoderm and neuromesodermal progenitors’ identity and further production of organized structures of the neural plate margin and the dermomyotome.
-Continuous culturing omits neural lineage differentiation and promotes fetal myogenesis, including the maturation of fibroadipogenic progenitors and PAX7-positive myogenic progenitors.
-The PAX7 progenitors resemble the late fetal stages of human development and, based on single-cell transcriptomic profiling, cluster close to adult satellite cells of primary muscles.
-To overcome the limited availability of muscle biopsies from patients with muscular dystrophy during disease progression, we propose to use the SMO system, which delivers a stable population of skeletal muscle progenitors from patient-specific iPSCs to investigate human myogenesis in healthy and diseased conditions.
+This project focused on developing and optimizing a protocol for generating 3D skeletal muscle organoids (SMOs) from human pluripotent stem cells (hESCs/hiPSCs).
+The goal was to create a model system that mimics human muscle development in vitro, allowing for the study of myogenesis and related diseases like muscular dystrophy.

+**Key Contributions:**

+*   **Protocol Development:** Optimized the differentiation of hESCs/hiPSCs into SMOs hiPSCs.
+*   **Cell Culture Expertise:** Proficiently cultured human hiPSCs and applied the complex 3D differentiation protocol.
+*   **Data Analysis & Visualization:** Analyzed cell culture and differentiation data and created visualizations to present the results.

+**Skills Utilized:**

+*   Cell culture
+*   3D cell differentiation
+*   Data analysis
+*   Data visualization
+*   Protocol design and optimization

+**Why this project is important:**

+This project addressed the limited availability of muscle biopsies from patients with muscular dystrophy by providing a stable in vitro model for studying human myogenesis in healthy and diseased conditions.

 ![Skeletal muscle organoid induction and timeline of differentiation media applications and growth factor compositions](/images/grafical_abstract_Kindler_et_al_2024.png)